 Completed PhD supervisions

 Amani, S. (2014).
 Metacognitive strategy instruction and pre-task planning: Impact on L2 argumentative writing ability (joint main supervisor).
-Thesis won the 2014 ALANZ (Applied Linguistics Association of New Zealand) Best PhD Thesis Award.
+Winner, 2014 ALANZ (Applied Linguistics Association of New Zealand) Best PhD Thesis Award.

 Adnan, A. (2014) English language and the socio-cultural identity construction of Bumiputera Malays in Malaysia (co-supervisor)